Today I will do what others won't, so tomorrow I can accomplish what others can't. – Jerry Rice

 Frozen shoulder treatment involves controlling shoulder pain and preserving mobility of the shoulder:

 • Medications can help reduce pain and inflammation.
-For increasing mobility, physiotherapy and frozen shoulder exercises are recommended.
+For increasing mobility, physiotherapy and frozen shoulder treatment exercises are recommended.
 Usually within 12 to 18 months you can achieve reasonable recovery.

 • However, if your condition doesn’t improve, then injecting corticosteroids into your shoulder joint may help.